 I assume, that you have already sanitized your legend and keep only the items you need on your map.
 It can be done by unticking “Auto update” box and removing unwanted inputs by selecting them and clicking the red minus symbol (Pic.
 1).

 If you did so, then we can start transferring our legend item into Excel.
 The first example will be very simple.
-I will consider just a 1-column legend without any groups headings.
+I will consider just a 1-column legend without any group headings.

 – set column counts as 1,